maibrittbergh/dischanalyst/README.md

 flow Analysis.
 Therefore a discharge time series is required.
 Helps to create a descriptive statistical and graphical summary of a dataset.

+By combining the read-in, ordering and analysis functions, it is intended to simplify the workflow and serve as a useful tool to bundle several steps of the analysis and to enable a comprehensive analysis by integrating different approaches.
+By the fact that the functions are co-ordinated with each other, a smooth workflow is to be made possible.

 ## Installation

 You can install the development version of dischanalyst from